sebastiancarlos/beachpatrol/README.md

 While Python is a popular language for web automation, we decided for JavaScript to enable code sharing with the browser extension.

-### Writing Playwright scripts for every task takes too long.

-You can use [Chromium DevDool's Recorder tab](https://developer.chrome.com/docs/devtools/recorder/reference) to record actions and export them as
-Puppeteer scripts, which use the same API as Playwright.

-Also, given Playwright's popularity, you can describe your task in natural language to an AI and ask for it as a Playwright script.
-With some practice, this should get you halfway to a working script.

 ### Why use an external automation tool (Playwright) instead of a browser extension?

 While Beachpatrol allows to control the browser from both the OS and from a browser